ALi3naTEd0/RateMe/README.md

 - [Flutter](https://flutter.dev/): Used for developing the user interface, Flutter provides a flexible and intuitive framework for creating visually appealing applications.
 - [Dart](https://dart.dev/): As the primary programming language, Dart powers the logic and functionality of the **Rate Me!** application.
-- [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/): Utilized to search for albums and retrieve detailed album data, the iTunes API serves as the primary data source for the application.
+- [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/): Utilized to search for albums and retrieve detailed album data.
+- [Spotify API](https://developer.spotify.com/documentation/web-api/): Integration for searching and retrieving Spotify albums and tracks.
+- [Deezer API](https://developers.deezer.com/api): Music streaming platform API for album and track discovery.
 - **JSON Parser for Bandcamp**: A JSON parser is used to search and retrieve detailed album data from Bandcamp links.
+- [SQLite](https://www.sqlite.org/): Local database for efficient album and track storage.

 ## Getting Started

-1. **Search for Albums**: Enter an artist or album name to search, or paste an Apple Music/Bandcamp URL
+1. **Search for Albums**: Enter an artist or album name to search, or paste an Apple Music, Bandcamp, or Spotify URL
 2. **Rate Albums**: Open an album and use the sliders to rate each track from 0-10
 3. **Create Lists**: Organize your music by creating custom lists
 4. **Share Your Ratings**: Generate beautiful images of your ratings to share